image7_1536x1024

 An applicant must comply with either point 1, 2 or 3 and 4, 5, 6.

-1. Applicant with Senior Certificate (prior to 2009) with University exemption, or its equivalent (NQF level 4) as determined with an M-score of 10 and at least an E symbol on Higher Grade or a D symbol on Standard Grade pass for all of the following subjects:
+1. The applicant with a Senior Certificate (Before 2008) with University exemption, or its equivalent (NQF level 4) with at least a D symbol on Higher Grade or a C symbol on Standard Grade pass for all of the following subjects:

 Applicants must pass the medical and physical fitness evaluations to be considered for the course (medical and fitness evaluation guidelines will be available on the Mediclinic website).